 Gut Health is Key

 A healthy gut helps support the body’s natural systems, as intestinal cells have their own detoxification system responsible for eliminating harmful chemicals.
 Care for your gut by eating lots of plant fiber like leafy greens, oats, and artichokes.
 This fiber serves as a fuel source, producing short-chain fatty acids (SCFAs) that provide energy to cells in the gut (alongside boosting the immune system and protecting the body against disease).
-You can also implement a daily supplement like the Prebiotic + Probiotic Capsules from The Nue Co., which encourages the growth of good bacteria using a 15 billion spore probiotic + prebiotic inulin, made from organic chicory root.
+You can also implement a daily supplement like Probiotic Nutrient Support from Grown Alchemist which aids in nutrient absorption and digestion while supporting a healthy gut and boosting the immune system.
 Fermented foods like kombucha, miso, and kimchi help, too.

 With sleep tied to many elements of our overall wellness, resting up with the 7-9 hours recommended for adults is necessary for keeping the body’s systems in order.
 According to the National Sleep Foundation, a full night’s rest works to replenish the body, regulate hormones, and protect against inflammation and disease.
 Not only will you wake up refreshed, but you can move throughout the day knowing that you gave your body what it needs to function at its best.
 And if you’re looking to improve your sleep hygiene, you can find our tips here.